NekoCoaster/inf2009-edge-project/README.md

 3. Finally, run `server4.py` to test full ROV behavior (object detection + navigation).

 ---

-Would you also like me to polish your section titles afterward so the README flows even more nicely (e.g., "Setting Up LLaVA-NeXT", "Testing the Model", "Live MQTT Image Preview")? 🚀
-Let me know!

 ## Step 5: Running the MQTT Image Viewer Scripts